mome44/Tesi_laurea/Appunti/Evaluation.md

 https://github.com/Tommaso-Sgroi/VojoLe-LM

 ----
-## Other kinds of evaluation
+## _GRDD+: An Extended Greek Dialectal Dataset with  Cross-Architecture Fine-tuning Evaluation_

-_GRDD+: An Extended Greek Dialectal Dataset with  Cross-Architecture Fine-tuning Evaluation_
+They say that LLms struggle with dialectal variations in lower resourced languages, like in POS tagging
 Dataset:
 they propose an extended version of the GRDD+ dataset that includes texts from different greek dialects.
 The dataset size is a total of 6M words, for all the dialects combined, so the dimensions are pretty comparable.